If you really want to get fluent, at some point you’ll need to learn French immersion-style.

 In fact, being courageous and immersing yourself from Day One may be very helpful for cementing solid language habits and avoiding falling into incorrect language patterns, or the dreaded Franglish.

-If you are an intermediate or advanced learner, an extended immersion course will do you one better.
+If you are an intermediate or advanced learner, an extended French immersion course will do you one better.
 It will turn you into a natural-sounding Francophone, i.e., a genuine speaker of French!

-Why Go Full French Immersion?
+Why Go Total French Immersion?

 Access to French 24/7

-In true French immersion, you are not allowed to speak English…with anyone, period.
+In true French immersion, you are not allowed to speak English… with anyone, period.
 This can be a bit uncomfortable at first, especially for beginners, but that’s the whole point!
 Never forget that learning a language also means learning to accept and work with discomfort.
 This pushes you to keep growing.

 It’s okay not to know everything, but make sure to ask questions!
-You can bet that in a Francophone environment you will always have an answer to your comment dit-on… en français (how do you say…in French)?
+You can bet that in a Francophone environment you will always have an answer to your comment dit-on… en français (how do you say… in French)?
 With open ears and an open mind, you will build your vocabulary and improve your pronunciation around the clock, seven days a week!

-In immersion, you get quick results in your language progress, even within the span of an hour.
+When you learn French through immersion, you get quick results in your language progress, even within the span of an hour.
 It’s quite amazing!
 You may not notice it at first.
 However, all of those around you, including teachers and classmates, certainly will.

 With these rapid results, you will gradually develop a “French brain,” or the ability to think and speak in French naturally without the French to English translation process, which will in turn give you the ability to speak faster and to follow conversations much more quickly.

 Eventually, you will notice that you are even speaking to yourself in French!
-Over time, you will begin to feel, dream, think and perhaps even experience life as a Francophone would…awesome?
+Over time, you will begin to feel, dream, think and perhaps even experience life as a Francophone would… awesome?
 Mais oui !
 (Oh yes!)

 Pretty great advantages, don’t ya think?
 Despite this, many learners still decide not to invest in immersion courses due to certain prevalent myths.
 Let’s do some good ol’ language myth-busting!

-Common Myths About French Immersion
+Common Myths About French Immersion Learning

 Myth: “It’s too expensive.”

-Truth: Many immersion courses cost the same as regular French-language courses, and as an added bonus, many provide paid work experience following academic courses, so you can make most (if not all) of your money back…while using your French!
+Truth: Many immersion courses cost the same as regular French-language courses, and as an added bonus, many provide paid work experience following academic courses, so you can make most (if not all) of your money back… while using your French!

 Myth: “It’s too difficult.
 I’m only a beginner.”

 Truth: Immersion is good for all language levels.
-For beginners, an immersion setting develops listening and comprehension.
+For beginners, learning French in an immersion setting develops listening and comprehension.
 Intermediate and advanced learners, on the other hand, get access to a 100% Francophone environment where they are challenged to speak and express themselves.
 Although it can prove difficult to adhere to the “100% French” rule, the quick results you get are worth it.

 Myth: “I never did this kind of thing in high school, so I can’t now.”